 Electrical discharge machining is a non-contact fabrication process where the desired shape is achieved by using electrical discharges.
 Engineers often have to turn to EDM whenever traditional machining methods have reached their limits.

-Since the dawn of the industrial revolution, our process capabilities have limited the design of our products.
+Since the dawn of the Industrial Revolution, our process capabilities have limited the design of our products.
 The first thing we verify after and sometimes during the product design stage is whether the selected manufacturing process matches our desired specifications.

 Electrical discharge machining (EDM) changes that fundamentally.
-Unlike regular processes such as casting, forming and other conventional machining processes, EDM can achieve very high levels of perfection using digital inputs.
+Unlike processes such as casting, forming and other conventional machining processes, EDM can achieve very high levels of perfection using digital inputs.

-What is Electrical Discharge Machining?
+What Is Electrical Discharge Machining?

 Electrical discharge machining is a heat-based subtractive manufacturing process.
 It converts electrical discharge into thermal energy that melts or vaporizes excess material from a workpiece.